h2oai/h2o-llmstudio/documentation/docs/guide/experiments/view-an-experiment.md

 - **Chat** : This tab provides a unique opportunity to interact with your trained model and get instant feedback on its performance.
 The **Chat** tab becomes available after the training is completed and can be used to evaluate how well your model performs in a conversational setting.

     ![chat tab](chat-tab.png)

+## Delete an experiment

+When an experiment is no longer needed, you can delete it.
+Deleted experiments are permanently removed from the H2O LLM Studio instance.

+1. On the H2O LLM Studio left-navigation pane, click **View experiments**.
+2. Click **Delete experiments**.
+3. Select the experiment(s) that you want to delete and click **Delete experiments**.
+4. Click **Delete** to confirm deletion.